 Reducing single use plastic is always a challenge to us when we travel.
 It’s so easy to forget to pack reusables or forget to tell the waitstaff that you don’t want a straw.
 But we’re trying…

-Tip: When I’m home, I keep a set of reusable cutlery in my car and in my child care bag.
+- A set of reusable cutlery for the car or child care bag ensures they’ll have what they need to skip the plastic.
 I have a different colored stainless steel straw with a silicone tip for each one of my grandchildren.
 They are the first to remind me to take out the straws when we’re dining out.
-I also carry small cloth napkins (from Marley’s Monsters) in a variety of patterns for the same reason.
-Stash them in a reusable bag when we’re done, wash, and back in the bag for our next outing.

 These spiral notebooks (Rocketbook, etc.) can be written on, scanned into a digital file, and then erased.
 Perfect for keeping track of itineraries, notes, and travel memories.
 The notebook can be used as is, or customized by its owner to work for their system of journaling.

 Tip: I’ve created an itinerary page, a checklist of must-dos for the trip, and a balance sheet for travel expenses.
 There are plenty of pages left for journaling.
 I use a permanent marker to create my template pages.
 (The permanent marker cannot be erased, so plan carefully before using!)
 Then I fill in my template using the Pilot Frixion pen included in the package.
 I carry the Rocketbook notebook on my trip, as I would an itinerary, and scan it into a digital file once I’m home.
 Then a quick wipe with the included towel and my book is ready for the next adventure!

 Gift Certificate for Audible, or another Entertainment Service